faizalrf/documentation/mariadb-enterprise-setup.md

 ***Note:** Remember to configure **`innodb_buffer_pool_size`** based on 70% of your server's RAM*

+In the above config, **`shutdown_wait_for_slaves=ON`** is specific to the MariaDB enteprise server and not avialble in the community build.
+This is super important parameter that will ensure that all the slaves have replicated properly before shuttind down the Master node.
+Very useful for busy environments when you have to stop the Master node.

 If TPS is critical then set the `sync` variables to ZERO and innodb_flush_log_at_trx_commit=2, this will improve the transaction throughput and replication speeds but at the cost of durability.

 ```